Revised final draft Byelaws

 In the construction of these byelaws “the Authority” means Dartmoor National Park Authority and “Access Land” shall be land:

-(i) defined as “the commons” in Section 2 of the Dartmoor Commons Act 1985; and/or
+(i) defined as “the commons” in Section 2 of the Dartmoor Commons Act 1985;

-(ii) defined as “access land” in Section 1(1) and Section 16 of the Countryside and Rights of Way Act 2000 being land identified as open country on a map in conclusive form issued by Natural England under Part 1 of the Act;
+(ii) defined as “access land” in Section 1 of the Countryside and Rights of Way Act 2000 being land identified as open country on a map in conclusive form issued by Natural England under Part 1 of the Act;

 2 Extent of Byelaws